 Learn about the different types of flour for baking!
 In this post, I’m covering six common types of baking flour, what they’re used for, and how you can substitute them in recipes.
-If you’ve ever wondered about the differences between types of wheat flour, this is the post for you.
-I’m sharing my favorite types of gluten-free flour, too!
+Learn about different types of wheat flour and why they’re important.

 Why learn about all the types of flour?

-So, I thought I’d do a post all about different flour for baking!
+If you want tender baked goods you need to know all about wheat flours and which one to use.
 I get lots of reader questions about the difference between flours and substitutions.
 Consider this your guide!
 I hope to clear up the confusion and answer all of your questions.

-There are a lot!
-There are so many it would be a very long post to list them all.
-Basically, What separates different flours is their protein content.
+Protein content is what differentiates flours.
 The more protein flour has, the more gluten it has.
 Gluten refers to a flour’s strength, so each kind of flour has a different gluten amount or “strength.”

 Our old friend, AP!
 I’d bet money that pretty much all of us have some all-purpose flour on hand all the time.
 I know I do – it’s my go-to.

 The best way to describe it is “middle of the road.”
 If you put all the different types of flour in order of protein amount, AP flour would be in the middle.
 It gets its name because it really is all-purpose.
-You can use it to make cakes, bread, cupcakes, brownies, pastry… so many things.
+You can use it to make … so many things.

 There are two types: bleached and unbleached.
 Unbleached flour is allowed to turn white naturally when it’s processed.
 With bleached flour, this process is done with chemicals to speed it up.
 You can use them interchangeably in recipes, with the only difference is bleached flour is softer than unbleached.

 - 10-12% protein